crayaan/general_vault/P2P_Model_Parallelization/Peer Discovery Mechanisms.md

 ## Part Of

 This note is a crucial component of the P2P Model Parallelization system, focusing on the networking foundation that enables peers to find and connect to each other.
 Network formation is the first step in distributed model execution, preceding model partitioning and computation.
-For the complete learning roadmap, see [[ROADMAP- P2P Model Parallelization|ROADMAP- P2P Model Parallelization]].
+For the complete learning roadmap, see [[ROADMAP - P2P Model Parallelization|ROADMAP - P2P Model Parallelization]].

 ---
 Tags: #p2p #network-discovery #distributed-systems #nat-traversal #dht